 The only thing is you have to keep your eye on the subscriptions and cancel them before they go up to full price.
 If you can keep up with it then it’s a good way to save on stuff while earning travel points.
 All you need to do is hook it up to your frequent flyer account (no you don’t need to take out the credit card, although it helps) and start signing up for deals.

 Also, DO NOT take out a credit card unless you know how to handle having multiple cards.
 Simply put, the interest rate on these cards are RIDICULOUS so if you aren’t good with credit this isn’t something I recommend.

-To make it even better, HauteLook was getting so much attention that Nordstrom decided to acquire it – and anyone who knows me is well aware of the fact that I have a damn near obsession with Nordstrom.
+To make it even better, HauteLook was getting so much attention that Nordstrom decided to acquire it – and anyone who knows me is well aware of the fact that I have an obsession with Nordstrom.

 Beauty products and accessories are EXPENSIVE.
 And the same goes whether your male or female.
 Seriously, have you taken a look at price tags lately?
 Enter two of my latest obsessions: BirchBox and Little Black Bag.

 BirchBox is a beauty subscription service where you pay $10.00 a month to get beauty samples.
 And I’m not talking teeny weeny samples, I’m talking decent sized product that can easily burn a hole in your wallet at the department store.
 The REALLY cool thing is that this isn’t just for women – there’s a BirchBox Man too!
 (Note: BirchBox for men is $20.00 a month instead of $10.00.
 Still a great deal because male grooming can get pricy with all those razors.)